Can I ask you a question?

 What is your studio like?

-It's a cozy mix room and iso booth - great for overdubs and mixing.
-I start most tracking projects start in a larger studio, then move to my studio for final overdubs and mixing.
+It's a small studio, just mix room and iso booth - great for mixing and overdubs.
+I start most projects in a large studio, then move to my studio for final overdubs and mixing.

 Can we record drums in your studio?

 Nope, though that may change with a future studio expansion.
-I run a small studio to keep my rates as low as possible, which means booking out a larger room for drum tracking is a necessity.
-There are a number of amazing studios in Seattle - I've worked in most of them and I try to find one that feels well suited to the music we're working on.
+I run a small studio to keep my rates as low as possible, which means that booking a larger space is necessary when recording drums or live groups.
+There are a number of amazing studios in Seattle - I've worked in most of them, and I like to pick a studio with the right vibe for the music we're recording.